-Topics in Philosophy of Physics: Puzzles of the Quantum
+Topics in Philosophy of Physics: Puzzles of the Quantum (PHIL 20648)

 University of Notre Dame, Spring 2019

-Quantum theory is one of the must successful scientific theories we have.
+Quantum theory is one of the most successful scientific theories we have.
 Its predictive success is astonishing.
-Suppose your friend guesses the distance from New York to Los Angeles and turns out to be correct to within a hand’s width; that’s how accurately quantum mechanics predicts the frequencies of light that will dislodge electrons from certain metals.
+Suppose your friend guesses the distance from New York to Los Angeles and turns out to be correct to within a hand’s width; that’s how accurately quantum mechanics predicts the maximum wavelength of light that will dislodge electrons from helium atoms.
 But as successful as quantum theory is, it is also one of the most puzzling theories we have: to try to make sense of it, physicists have talked of many worlds hidden from our own, and of cats in ‘superpositions’ of being alive and dead.
 This course focuses on three puzzles of the quantum.
 First, we will discuss ontology: we will investigate what sorts of descriptions of the world are consistent with quantum theory.
 Second, we will discuss logic: we will debate whether there can be more than one logic that’s correct and whether quantum theory pushes us to revise our logical notions.
 Third, we will discuss probability: we will ask how we ought to interpret the probabilities that quantum theory assigns to measurement events.
 What is the world like, how should we reason about it, and what are probabilities?
 These questions, fascinating in their own right, are also essential to understanding and improving our scientific inquiries.